 As for the 2nd line, a time intelligence function is applied.

 Though we’re not using the 1st Dates table and are only using the 2nd one, both of them will still show up in the visualization.
 That’s because again, both of them have active relationships with the fact table.
 Any time a filter is applied, both date tables will be filtered as well.

 Now, you can also simplify things within your model.
 For example, you can choose to take just the Date column and get rid of the others.

 That was a unique way to compare data from two different timeframes.
-It opens up other possibilities in getting as much Power BI insights as possible.
+It opens up other possibilities in getting as many Power BI insights as possible.

 You can use this approach when working with budgeting or scenario analysis, for example.
 You can run different scenarios across different timeframes and try to see the expected returns.
 This shows how much you can do with Power BI if you add some creativity to your approach.